 - The Royal Borough of Kingston upon Thames and the London Borough of Richmond upon Thames share a Joint Director of Children's Services, with costs shared 50% each - 2.
 The previous Chief Executive left the borough at the end of January 2023.
+Following the

-Following the - departure the Executive Director of Corporate and Communities filled the post on an interim basis until being permanently appointed after the end of the financial year. - 3.
-With the Executive Director of Corporate and Communities moving into the interim post of
+3. With the Executive Director of Corporate and Communities moving into the interim post of

-Chief Executive the role of Interim Director of Finance / S151 Officer was filled by the previous deputy s151 officer.
+Chief Executive the role of Interim Director of Finance / S151 Officer was filled by the previous deputy S151 officer.